PhonWork/phonwork/manual_for_exercises_javascript.md

 *make_png_cert(exname)*
   - creates a certificate of completion for a particular exercise in a new window in the browser
+  - uses *localStorage* to find the completion info
   - warn user if the browswer is preventing the page from opening a new window

 *make_inline_png_cert(exname)*